 Moldova

-[Updated 4/16/24] Mandatory employee benefits in Moldova include social pension schemes, workers’ compensation, and health care.
+[Updated 6/23/25] Mandatory employee benefits in Moldova include social pension schemes, workers’ compensation, and health care.
 Common supplementary employee benefits in Moldova include healthcare and life insurance.
-There are several options of perks the companies may make available to their employees in Moldova.
+Several perks may be available to employees in Moldova.

 Asinta Partner